clarktrimble/ba-blog/content/blog/continuous-duty-cli/index.md

 {% image "./continuous.png", "An Electric Motor" %}

-In this post, I'll enumerate, elaborate, and demonstrate features of command-line utilites that might come in handy while operating in an industrial setting such as the datacenter, cloud, or serverless.
+In this post, I'll enumerate, elaborate, and demonstrate features of command-line utilities that might come in handy while operating in an industrial setting such as the datacenter, cloud, or serverless.

 ## What, When, Where, ...

 Often times we think of command-line utilities in terms of stop-gap solutions; just a quick script to tide us over.
 Almost as often, we'll wind up automating its periodic or event-triggered invocation, or at least write up some documentation so that others can share in the early morning fun :)

+Ahh, am I blurring the line here?
+After all a service can be run from the command-line?
+True, but in this post I mean to discuss applications expected to start, do stuff, then stop; and "batch" has had, like, zero cachet for a few decades, lol.

-Whatever the path, once the application becomes part of the process, we'll soon find that many features of an infrastructure's services are also very helpful in this situation.
+Whatever the path or terminology, once the application becomes part of the process, we'll soon find that features typical for services are also very helpful in this situation.
-Most of these revolve around logging, a subject near and dear to my heart, so let's jump in there!
+Many revolve around logging, a subject near and dear to my heart, so let's jump in there!

-// Todo: kibana caps showing json blob and context filter

 ## Log, log, log

-The importance of logging from the command-line becomes apparent as soon as we think of running in the context of operating an infrastructure or service in production.
+The importance of logging from a command-line application becomes apparent as soon as we think of running in the context of operating an infrastructure or service in production, particularly at scale.
 When did the "thing" last run?
 How did it go?
 Why did it fail?
-And so on.
+And so on/forth.

 ### Structured

 The logs emitted __shall__ be structured.
-Oops, I've gotten on my high horse, but honeslty ...
+Oops, I've gotten on my high horse, but honestly ...

 High-horses aside, this generally means a string for a field name, and something useful for a value.
 Only taking it one layer deep usually works well.